AA/EEO Complaint Procedure

 Details of the disciplinary action will not be shared with the complainant, nor may the complainant appeal the disciplinary action itself.
 The respondent may, however, appeal the disciplinary action.

-In the event that there is a finding of insufficient evidence of a violation of university policy, the director of the Office of AA/EEO will notify the complainant, respondent, and above named university administrators.
+In the event that there is a finding of insufficient evidence of a violation of University policy or federal law, the director of the Office of AA/EEO will notify the complainant, respondent, and above named university administrators of no finding of discrimination and the investigation will be closed.

 Should the complainant or the respondent wish to appeal the decision[s] of the Office of AA/EEO or decision of the vice president made at Step 3, she or he may do so in writing to the Office of the President within ten working days from the date of written receipt of decisions made at Step 3.
 The president will appoint a panel and will name a panel convener.
 The panel will be comprised of three employees, with at least one tenured faculty employee and one non-faculty employee.